Chains of transmission may already be circulating across Auckland: Virus expert

 The incubation period of the virus has previously led the Government to flag lockdown timelines in two-week periods.

-But Ardern wouldn't say if Aucklanders should expect to be in level 3 for at least two weeks, saying the testing in the next three days would reveal more to inform the next step.
+But Prime Minister Jacinda Ardern wouldn't say if Aucklanders should expect to be in level 3 for at least two weeks, saying the testing in the next three days would reveal more to inform the next step.

 Baker said it was "more likely" that the source of infection will be harder to find.